Production

 What is a production strategy?

-A production strategy is a longer-term plan for the development of production capabilities that support the corporate strategy and secure competitive advantages.
+A production strategy is a long-term plan for the development of production capabilities that support the corporate strategy and secure competitive advantages.
 It includes decisions on production technologies, location, layout and degree of automation, for example.